Oli-George/Nile-GDSC-Entry-repo/Intermediate/Deep Learning/README.md

 ## Instructions

 1. Open `starter.ipynb` in Jupyter Notebook or JupyterLab
-2. Follow the instructions in the notebook
+2. Review the three tasks available in the notebook
-3. Complete the exercises as indicated
+3. **Complete ANY ONE task** (or 2 if you want to challenge yourself)
+4. Refer to `tasks.md` for detailed requirements for each task

 Good luck!